Special Educational Needs

 The SENCo, class teachers and support staff all work together calling also on parental involvement.
 Partnership between home and school is vital if effective provision is to be made for children.

-The majority of lessons are taught in mixed ability groups where work is designed to allow children to develop at their own pace.
+The work is designed to allow children to develop at their own pace.
 In-class support for children most in need of help is provided

 Where appropriate, children with special educational needs are placed in smaller teaching groups where they receive more individual attention, particularly in English and Mathematics.
 In these smaller groups lessons are delivered at a slower pace and work is matched to needs.
 Children are monitored half-termly with their English and Maths teachers.